 It might soon become common for drones to transport goods and people, monitor disaster zones, and bring various forms of relief to areas that are difficult to access.
 Which communication infrastructure is best suited to facilitate this?
 Researchers at the University of Klagenfurt have explored potential challenges associated with the use of traditional cellular networks.

-By Romy Müller for the University of Klagenfurt
+Written by Romy Müller for the University of Klagenfurt

 The communicative challenges facing drones are manifold: They need to communicate with a base station on the ground, but they must also be able to swap information with each other.
 This requires a pervasive wireless communication infrastructure, which traditional cellular networks are equipped to provide.
 Aymen Fakhreddine, a senior researcher in the research group established by Christian Bettstetter at the Department of Networked and Embedded Systems, recently presented results from his research into how this utilization might be realized at the ACM Workshop on Micro Aerial Vehicle Networks, Systems, and Applications in Seoul.